alwaysPKU/spider_forsina/readme.txt

 when i worked for sina
-this project is to spide the relations from stars
+this project is to crawl the relations from baike